sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/data-structures.md

 # Linear Data Structures

 Linear data structures are the most basic type of data structure.
-In linear data structures, data is ordered sequentially such that every element is related to their previous and next neighbors by index or referece.
+In linear data structures, data is ordered sequentially such that every element is related to their previous and next neighbors by index or reference.
 To traverse a linear data structure, you move from one element to the next until you reach the end of the line.

 ## Arrays (Dynamic)